Law Enforcement Officer Position

 • Testifies in court.

-• Writes reports on alleged crimes, traffic accidents, and arrests.
+• Writes reports on various incidents including alleged crimes, traffic accidents, and arrests.

-• Attends meetings, seminars, and other training classes to maintain current up-to-date knowledge of criminal and civil laws, as well as technical skills in order to remain proficient in the performance of duty; maintains awareness of newly-enacted laws and recent court decisions and their effects on police duties and responsibilities.
+• Maintains up-to-date knowledge of current criminal and civil laws, recent court decisions, and technical skills in order to remain proficient in the performance of duty.

 Knowledge of:

-• Thorough knowledge of the accepted practices of delivering police service.
+• The accepted practices of delivering police service.

 • Basic first aid and CPR procedures.